This article helps you sort through organic treatments and home remedies for plant diseases.

 Treating Rust Plant Disease

-Additionally, Bonide Sulfur Fungicide is a product organic farmers use to control fungal diseases like this.
-It gives an extra layer of protection against plant rust.
+Additionally, Bonide Sulfur Fungicide is a product that organic farmers use to control fungal diseases like this one.
+It provides an extra layer of protection against plant rust.

 Following the baking soda recipe above, you can also make a cheap, organic fungicide.